rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

-4. *(Optional)* You can set up notifications in the configuration file so that the output of the `yum` updates is emailed to you to inform you of what was completed and what failed if there are issues.
+4. *(Optional)* You can set up notifications in the configuration file so that the output of the `yum` updates is emailed to you to inform you of what was completed and, if there are issues, what failed.
 Edit the following
    sections:

-   1. In the `[emitters]` section of the configuration file, ensure that `emit_via` is set to `stdio`.
+   1. In the `[emitters]` section of the configuration file, ensure that `emit_via` is set to `stdio`, as shown in the following example:

           [emitters]
           # Name to use for this system in messages that are emitted.
 If